willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>This is the final version that I left in my code base.
-I will mention one last step that could be done.</p>
+This is the final version that I left in my code base.
+I will mention one last step that could be done.
-<p>Running animations sequentially like this might be rather common in a mobile app.
+Running animations sequentially like this might be rather common in a mobile app.
 So the async loop could be refactored out.
 An easy way to do this would be as an extension method on Async.
-Here's an example:</p>
+Here's an example:
 <table class="pre">
 <tbody>
 <tr>